-The simple answer is no because it's merely a temporary increase in chlorine that should keep harmful bacteria under control.
+The simple answer is no because it's a temporary increase in chlorine that should keep harmful bacteria under control.
+The free chlorine levels should drop back to normal operating levels once the process is complete.
 There are a couple concerns if you do find that your free chlorine levels are consistently low.
-The first thing to keep in mind is the salt cell inside the chlorine generator has a shelf life and similar to a light bulb, the more it's used the fast it will wear out.
+The first thing to keep in mind is the salt cell inside the chlorine generator has a shelf life and similar to a light bulb, the more it's used the faster it will wear out.

-The second concern is that if you are frequently needing to superchlorinate, your pool water may be imbalanced and need attention.
-It's important to stay on top of your pool maintenance program especially if you are experiencing consistent low chlorine, cloudy water or algae.
-Finally, you might just need to increase the output on your chlorine generator or the system may be undersized for the gallonage of your specific pool.
+The second concern is that if you are frequently needing to superchlorinate, your pool water chemistry may be imbalanced and need attention.
+It's important to stay on top of your pool maintenance program especially if you are experiencing consistently low chlorine, cloudy water or algae.
+Finally, you may need to increase the output on your chlorine generator or the system may be undersized for the gallonage of your specific pool.

-The super chlorinate button should be used occasionally for the reasons mentioned above every week or two or as necessary.
+The super chlorinate button should be used occasionally for the reasons mentioned above every couple weeks or as necessary.
 If you find that your chloramine levels have risen substantially and increasing the chlorine output on the generator isn't solving the problem, it might be a good idea to shock the water.

 The idea of a shock is a quick fix to give the chlorine and generator a boost to get back on top of the germ-fighting game.
 You will find that once you have truly shocked your pool to breakpoint chlorination, the generator will keep things running smoothly at the correct chlorine output.
 We often recommend a pool shock during springtime pool opening just for this reason.

 SWPS Home Page >

 Salt Water Pool Maintenance